Trade Stock Indices

 Inertia Technical Indicator - Inertia Indicator Analysis on Stock Charts

-Indices Technical Analysis & How to Generate Signals
+Index Technical Analysis & How to Generate Signals

 Bullish Buy Trade Signal

 If the Inertia is above 50, positive inertia is indicated, this therefore defines the long term trend as upward as long as the indicator remains above 50.
-When it crosses to levels below 50 then this is interpreted as an exit signal.
+When it crosses to levels below 50 this then is interpreted as an exit trading signal.
 The chart below shows an example of how a buy stock trading signal is generated.

 Inertia Indices Indicator Upward Indices Trend - Inertia Indicator Analysis on Charts